 Tyre information: Road safety driving tips

-During 2014/15, the government reported that 7.4% of UK car MOT fails were due to tyre issues.
+During 2019/20, the DVSA reported that 7% of UK car MOT fails were due to tyre issues.

 These can be easily avoided by following this fool-proof guide to tyres, so here are five top driving tips to help you ensure safer trips in your vehicle.